hermangroup/docs/introduction/information.rst

   it doesn't suffer from the time-warp exploit.

 Darkcoin
-  Dash was initially launched as XCoin and then rebranded to Darkcoin and finally Dash.
+  Historia was initially launched as XCoin and then rebranded to Darkcoin and finally Historia.

-Dash
+Historia
-  Originally launched as Xcoin and later renamed to Darkcoin, the currency was later renamed "Dash" to avoid association with the darknet markets.
-Dash is a portmanteau of "Digital Cash."
-Dash is an open source peer-to- peer cryptocurrency that solves many of Bitcoin's problems.
-Dash's features include PrivateSend, InstantSend, Decentralized Governance by Blockchain (DGBB), a 2nd tier network (referred to as the masternode network).
+  Originally launched as Xcoin and later renamed to Darkcoin, the currency was later renamed "Historia" to avoid association with the darknet markets.
+Historia is a portmanteau of "Digital Cash."
+Historia is an open source peer-to- peer cryptocurrency that solves many of Bitcoin's problems.
+Historia's features include PrivateSend, InstantSend, Decentralized Governance by Blockchain (DGBB), a 2nd tier network (referred to as the masternode network).
 See the :ref:`Features
-  <features>` page for a full list of Dash's features.
+  <features>` page for a full list of Historia's features.

-DashDrive
+HistoriaDrive
-  Dash network data storage backend service used by masternodes for off-chain data relating to Evolution.
-DashDrive implements `IPFS
+  Historia network data storage backend service used by masternodes for off-chain data relating to Evolution.
+HistoriaDrive implements `IPFS
   <https://ipfs.io>`_, a type of distributed file storage system.

-Dash Client
+Historia Client
-  Dash clients are software programs used to interface with the Dash network.
-They store the private keys needed to conduct Dash transactions as well as a copy of the entire blockchain.
-A Dash client connects to the Dash network and becomes a node in the network.
+  Historia clients are software programs used to interface with the Historia network.
+They store the private keys needed to conduct Historia transactions as well as a copy of the entire blockchain.
+A Historia client connects to the Historia network and becomes a node in the network.
 A node shares and propagates new transactions with the rest of the network, creating a robust decentralized infrastructure.

-Dash Core Wallet
+Historia Core Wallet
-  The :ref:`Dash Core Wallet <dash-core-wallet>` (known also as the QT wallet) is the "official" Dash wallet that is compiled by the Dash Core Team and allows both PrivateSend and InstantSend.
-The DashCore wallet will download the entire blockchain and serve it over the internet to any peers who request it.
+  The :ref:`Historia Core Wallet <historia-core-wallet>` (known also as the QT wallet) is the "official" Historia wallet that is compiled by the Historia Core Team and allows both PrivateSend and InstantSend.
+The HistoriaCore wallet will download the entire blockchain and serve it over the internet to any peers who request it.

-Dash Evolution
+Historia Evolution
-  This is a 3 tier network Dash developers are presently building.
-It will make Dash as easy to use as PayPal, while still remaining decentralized.
+  This is a 3 tier network Historia developers are presently building.
+It will make Historia as easy to use as PayPal, while still remaining decentralized.
 See the :ref:`Evolution <evolution>` page for more information.

-Dash Schema
+Historia Schema
   A JSON-based language specification for defining and validating consensus data in Evolution.